odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Document Types
 ~~~~~~~~~~~~~~
-In some Latin America countries, including Chile, some accounting transactions like invoices and
+In some Latin American countries, including Chile, some accounting transactions like invoices and
 vendor bills are classified by document types defined by the government fiscal authorities (In
 Chile case: SII).

 The document type is an essential information that needs to be displayed in the printed reports and